tahmidulislamfahim/flutter_weather_app/README.md

   flutter pub get
   flutter pub run flutter_launcher_icons:main
 - If missing API key, requests will fail — verify `.env` and restart the app.
+- If you need hourly data but don't want to enable billing, consider switching to a different provider or using cached/derived hourly estimations from available free endpoints.

 ## Contributing
 - Open issues/pull requests.